 The Belize zoo and tropical education center was a giant wow from the get go, and awed both me and Theo.
 It quickly became my favourite zoo in the world.
 We saw the national animal of Belize, the tapir, for the first time, and gazed at everything from huge vultures and eagles to the scarlet macaw, harpy eagle, and monkeys swinging from the trees (which was our favourite – the howler monkey or the spider monkey, we couldn’t quite decide!)
 All the animals here are native to Belize, which is awesome.
 They are also wild rescue animals, which is part of what makes Belize Zoo unlike many other zoos.

 The highlights, of course, we saved for the end.
 We saw many kitties along the way (read: ocelots, pumas, other vicious kitties we wanted desperately to cuddle).
 But it was the jaguars that blew us away over and above the other animals.
 They lay there unmoving, careless of our presence, yet majestic (and begging for cuddles from me, I just knew it).
 No, mom, I didn’t cuddle a jaguar, don’t worry.
 But I totally wanted to.
 For the love of god, one was named Junior Buddy.
 How could you not want to cuddle him?!
 And if Theo is reading this, shut up, you know you were dying to cuddle them all too.

 The Best Part

-Of course Belize had one more epic gem of an animal to offer us: the toucan – Belize’s national bird (have you noticed that Belize has the best national everything?
+Of course, this zoo had one more epic gem of an animal to offer us: the toucan – Belize’s national bird (have you noticed that Belize has the best national everything?
 Their national dish is rice and beans!
 Life is sweet!)
-Neither of us having ever seen one before, we were excited.
-And when we found out we could pay an extra $5 to go and meet Runt, the blind-in-one-eye rescued toucan, and feed him, we were on it.
+Neither of us had ever seen one before, so we squealed at the sight of that Fruit Loops bird.
+And when we found out we could pay an extra $5 to meet and feed Runt, the blind-in-one-eye rescued toucan, we were on it.